One in a Million (Aaliyah song): Commercial performance

-"One in a Million" peaked atop the US R&B/Hip-Hop Airplay chart on January 4, 1997.
-On the Rhythmic chart, the song peaked within the top five at number two on March 1, 1997.
-On March 22, 1997, the song peaked within the top 40 on the Radio Songs chart at number 25.
+"One in a Million" peaked atop the US Hot R&B Airplay chart on January 4, 1997.
+By February 1997 the song had accumulated 43.6 million in audience impressions at urban contemporary radio.
+On the Top 40/Rhythm-Crossover chart, the song peaked within the top five at number two on March 1, 1997.
+On March 22, 1997, the song peaked within the top 40 on the Hot 100 Airplay chart at number 25.
 "One in a Million" also peaked at number two on the US Dance Club Songs on May 10, 1997.
-Due to its radio-only release in the United States, "One in a Million" was ineligible to enter the Billboard Hot 100, as Billboard's rules at the time allowed only commercially-available singles to chart.
+Due to its radio-only release in the United States, "One in a Million" was ineligible to enter the Billboard Hot 100, as Billboard's rules at the time allowed only commercially available singles to chart.
+Billboard further explained that the song, along with others were withheld from a commercial release to elicit high album debuts.

-"One in a Million" was released as a double A-side single with "If Your Girl Only Knew" in the United Kingdom, peaking within at number 15 on the UK Singles Chart.
+"One in a Million" was released as a double A-side single with "If Your Girl Only Knew" in the United Kingdom, peaking at number 15 on the UK Singles Chart.
 The song peaked within the top five on the UK Dance Chart on May 25, 1997, and on the UK R&B Chart on June 29, 1997.
 According to the Official Charts Company (OCC), "One in a Million" is Aaliyah's sixth best-selling single in the United Kingdom.
 The song also peaked within the top 20 in New Zealand, at number 11, on June 15, 1997.

 In August 2021, it was reported that the album and Aaliyah's other recorded work for Blackground (since rebranded as Blackground Records 2.0) would be re-released on physical, digital, and streaming services in a deal between the label and Empire Distribution.
 One in a Million was reissued on August 20, 2021, despite Aaliyah's estate issuing a statement in response to Blackground 2.0's announcement, denouncing the "unscrupulous endeavor to release Aaliyah's music without any transparency or full accounting to the estate".
 Following the album's re-release, "One in a Million" debuted at number seven on the US Digital Song Sales the week of September 4, 2021.